 Surface tracking recognizes horizontal and vertical surfaces and uses them to place virtual content.
 It is mainly used to visualize copies of known objects in real scale and in 3D or for scenes where positioning is not important for the content.

-Spatial tracking uses a 3D scan of the location to locate the user inside the scene and place AR content accordingly.
+Spatial AR uses a 3D scan of the location to locate the user inside the scene and place AR content accordingly.

 If you have any questions, please feel free to contact us.